AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 editor.context.insertionParent.children.append(hText);
 ```

 The text appears on the top-left corner of the document, which is the default insertion point. `setPositionInParent()` would be perfect to move it to the right spot, just above the line.
-At the time of this writing, a `TextNode` doesn't feature `width` and `height` properties, which would be helpful to set an appropriate `localRegistrationPoint`; hence, we'll have to do with `translation`.
+At the time of this writing, a `TextNode` doesn't feature `width` and `height` properties, which would be helpful to set an appropriate `localRegistrationPoint`; hence, you'll have to do with `translation`.

 ```js
 // ...